shivani-s0987/SkillForge/frontend/README.md

-# Learnora Frontend
+# SkillForge Frontend

-Welcome to the Learnora Frontend repository!
-This is the client-side application for Learnora, an innovative e-learning platform that provides an interactive and engaging learning experience for students, tutors, and administrators.
+Welcome to the SkillForge Frontend repository!
+This is the client-side application for SkillForge, an innovative e-learning platform that provides an interactive and engaging learning experience for students, tutors, and administrators.

 ## Features